Research Report Stipends

 - November 2, 2020

 Applicants will be informed of a decision eight weeks after the deadlines.
 Applications must be received online (by midnight EST) or postmarked by the above dates.

-Applicants will then fill-in a series of fields that include the proposal title, proposal summary (700 character limit), the research report proposal (9,000 character limit) to include the (i) purpose, ii) methodology, and (iii) results of the proposed report, a category for the proposal, and a resume for each author (9,000 character limit per author).
+Applicants will complete a series of fields that include the proposal title, proposal summary (100 word limit), the research report proposal (1,500 word limit) to include the (i) purpose, ii) methodology, and (iii) results of the proposed report, a category for the proposal, and a resume for each author.

 Though it is not a requirement, we encourage all applicants to submit applications and supporting documents online.
 Attachments are permitted, but should adhere to the constraints outlined in the guidelines.

 Government leaders and public managers want answers to the “So what?” question.
 They want to know “Why should I care?” and “What do I do next?”
 Consequently, proposals are reviewed in terms of the following criteria:

 - Will the proposed report be of high value and timely to government leaders and public managers?